zorael/kameloso/README.md

 ### Other files

 More server-specific resource files will be created the first time you connect to a server.
 These include `users.json`, in which you whitelist which accounts are allowed to access the bot's features on a per-channel basis.
 Where these are stored also depends on platform; in the case of **macOS** and **Windows** they will be put in server-split subdirectories of the same directory as the configuration file, [listed above](#configuration-file).
-On **Linux** and other Posix, under `$HOME/.local/share/kameloso` (or wherever `$XDG_DATA_HOME` points to; [XDG standards](https://en.wikipedia.org/wiki/Freedesktop.org#User_directories) remain assumed).
+On **Linux** and other Posix, under `$HOME/.local/share/kameloso` (or a `kameloso` subdirectory of wherever `$XDG_DATA_HOME` points to; [XDG standards](https://en.wikipedia.org/wiki/Freedesktop.org#User_directories) remain assumed).

 ## Example use

 See [the wiki](https://github.com/zorael/kameloso/wiki/Current-plugins) for more information on available plugins and their commands.

+Additionally, see [this section about permissions](#except-nothing-happens) if nothing happens when you try to invoke commands.

 ```
       you joined #channel